banisterious/obsidian-oneirometrics/docs/JOURNAL_STRUCTURE_GUIDELINES.md

-#   Linting and Code Style Guide
+#   Journal Structure Check and Code Style Guide

 ##   1. Introduction

 ###   1.1.
 Purpose

--   This document establishes guidelines for code formatting, naming conventions, and best practices to ensure a consistent, readable, and maintainable codebase for the OneiroMetrics Obsidian plugin.
+-   This document establishes guidelines for dream journal structure, code formatting, naming conventions, and best practices to ensure a consistent, readable, and maintainable codebase for the OneiroMetrics Obsidian plugin.
 -   Adhering to these guidelines will improve collaboration, reduce errors, and streamline development.

 ###   1.2.
 Scope

 -   These guidelines apply to:
+    -   Dream journal entries and structure
     -   TypeScript (`.ts` files)
     -   JavaScript (`.js` files)
     -   CSS (`.css` files)

 ###   1.3.
-Linting Tools
+Tools and Frameworks

 -   While the specific configuration is handled by Cursor, the project utilizes ESLint for JavaScript and TypeScript, and Stylelint for CSS.
+-   The Journal Structure Check feature helps maintain consistent dream journal entries.
+-   The CSS uses "oom-" prefix for all plugin-specific classes to avoid conflicts.

 ##   2. General Linting Principles